 What is it like to be a part of the non-majority group in a racially homogenous country?
 What is it like to be in the racial majority group?
 Are womens’ experiences abroad significantly different than mens’?
 What of LGBTQ students, what are their experiences in cultures that are more or less accepting of the queer community?
 These important questions—and many more—are one important focus of the Study Abroad Office.

-Seattle University’s website:
+From Seattle University’s Website:

 In the United States, we tend to use different characteristics of our personalities, backgrounds, and/or physical selves to help us discern who we are as individuals, and to help us understand how we fit within the larger context of our culture and population.
 Many of us identify with several groups at once.